 Is Zoom Rooms HIPAA compliant?
 Yes, based on our research, Zoom Rooms can be HIPAA compliant.

-Yes, Zoom Healthcare includes Zoom Rooms and will sign a business associate agreement, which can be reviewed on their support page.
+Yes, Zoom Rooms will sign a business associate agreement (BAA), which can be reviewed here.

-Zoom Rooms signs a BAA and can therefore be HIPAA compliant.
+Zoom Rooms signs a BAA and is therefore HIPAA compliant.

 A business associate agreement (BAA) is a legally binding contract establishing a relationship between a covered entity under the Health Insurance Portability and Accountability Act (HIPAA) and its business associates.
 The purpose of this agreement is to ensure the proper protection of personal health information (PHI) as required by HIPAA regulations.